-MassHealth is requesting the authority to use DSRIP funding for MassHealth or its designee to implement a grant program that provides support for providers to engage in one-year projects related to accountable care implementation, including improving care coordination, integrating primary care and behavioral health, and staff training in serving sub-populations including, but not limited to members of cultural and linguistic minorities, children and youth with an Autism Spectrum Disorder (ASD), members with intellectual and developmental disabilities, and other members with disabilities.
+MassHealth is requesting the authority to use DSRIP funding for MassHealth or its designee to implement a grant program that provides support for providers to engage in one-year projects related to accountable care implementation, including improving care coordination and integrating primary care and behavioral health.
 These projects must support improvements in cost, quality and member experience through accountable care frameworks and will also serve as an opportunity to increase retention of providers.
 Applicants will propose clear metrics as part of their application.
 Accountability will be ensured through disbursement of funds and reporting of projects including descriptions and outcomes.
 MassHealth or its designee will assess the program's effectiveness on physician retention in Years 2 and 5 through surveys and interviews with award recipients.